codecrafters-io/build-your-own-redis/stage_descriptions/base-06-la7.md

 In this stage, you'll add support for the SET & GET commands.
-Let's go.
+Let's go!

 ## The `SET` Command